r58Playz/lwjgl2-m1/README.md

-LWJGL - Lightweight Java Game Library
+LWJGL - Lightweight Java Game Library For M1
 ======

 The Lightweight Java Game Library (LWJGL) is a solution aimed directly at professional and amateur Java programmers alike to enable commercial quality games to be written in Java.
 LWJGL provides developers access to high performance crossplatform libraries such as OpenGL (Open Graphics Library), OpenCL (Open Computing Language) and OpenAL (Open Audio Library) allowing for state of the art 3D games and 3D sound.